 If the air quality index is 3 or below no changes will be made to school activities.
 If air quality index is between 4 and 6, moderate changes will be made during any physical activities (Recess and PE).
-Air quality index 7 and above students will be kept indoors.
+Air quality index 7 and above, primary students (K-5) will be kept indoors and activities for Senior School students will be adjusted (this could include indoor PE, recess/lunch or modified recess/lunch to avoid strenuous activities).
+Senior School students will not necessarily have indoor recess/lunch at this stage.